Night owl: Characteristics

 Usually, people who are night owls stay awake past midnight, and extreme night owls may stay awake until just before or even after dawn.

 Some night owls have a preference or habit for staying up late, or stay up to work the night shift.
 Night owls who work the day shift often have difficulties adapting to standard daytime working hours.

 Night owls have often been blamed for unpunctuality or attitude problems.
-Employers, however, have begun to learn to increase productivity by respecting body clocks through flexible working hours, while the Danish "B-Society" of night owls and the American Start School Later movement lobby actively for more school and workplace flexibility for the post-agricultural world.
+Employers, however, have begun to learn to increase productivity by respecting body clocks through flexible working hours, while the Danish "B-Society" of night owls and the American Start School Later movement advocate more school and workplace flexibility for the post-agricultural world.

 Some research has found that night owls are more intelligent and creative and more likely to get high-paying jobs than larks, or morning persons.
-A study among 1000 adolescents by the University of Madrid found that night owls scored higher than early birds on inductive reasoning tests, which often serve as a proxy for intelligence.
+A study among 1,000 adolescents by the University of Madrid found that night owls scored higher than early birds on inductive reasoning tests, which often serve as a proxy for intelligence.
 However, they lag behind larks in academic performance, and they tend to have unhealthier eating habits, as well as higher rates of smoking.
+Some research suggests that night owls have a higher risk for bipolar disorder.

-Some night owls with great difficulty adopting normal sleeping and waking times may have Delayed sleep phase disorder.
-Morning light therapy may be helpful in shifting sleep rhythms for the night owl.
+Some night owls who have great difficulty adopting desired sleeping and waking times may have delayed sleep phase disorder.
+Morning light therapy may help to shift sleep rhythms for the night owl.

+Several studies have found that night owls may respond differently to some treatments for medical and mental health conditions compared to morning types.
+For example, a study of adults with depression found that higher eveningness was associated with more side effects and lower efficacy of selective serotonin reuptake inhibitors and selective norepinephrine reuptake inhibitors.

 Psychology

-The night-owl pattern is more prevalent in men than in women.
-Night-owls are more likely to be single than in long-term relationships.
+The night owl pattern is more prevalent in men than in women.
+Night owls are more likely to be single than in long-term relationships.
+A study done in 2013 suggests that they also more commonly possess dark triad traits.